strike65/SwiftyStats/README.md

 SwiftyStats is a framework written entirely in Swift that makes heavy use of generic types.
 SwiftyStats contains frequently used statistical procedures.
 > It is a framework that is regularly developed and has been created out of passion rather than necessity.

+# New in version 1.1.7
+* some less typos
+* parameters for Poisson and Binomial distribution
+* refactoring

 # Important